If you’re thinking about learning Italian, then you might be wondering whether Duolingo’s Italian course is the course for you.

 If you’re new to Duolingo, then it’s worth pointing out that all of Duolingo’s courses are structured in pretty much the same way.

-- Each unit has a set of skills (or modules).
+Each unit has a set of levels…

 The exercises in the Italian course are basically the same as in all the other courses.
 Some of the common exercises you’ll come across include: